 Horizontal style arms typically consist of a main 360 degree pivot with one or more intermediate sections.
-These secondary pivots are the main characteristic that differentiate arms from jibs and allow them to maneuver product around obstructions within a work cell.
+These secondary pivots are the main characteristic that differentiate arms from jibs and allow them to maneuver products around obstructions within a work cell.
 Most designs offer internally routed electric or pneumatic power supply for the hoist or balancer to provide lifting.
-Horizontal style arms great choice in congested spaces or when maximum clearance is required.
+Horizontal style arms are a great choice in congested spaces or when maximum clearance is required.

 Parallel arms utilize one or more parallel sections connected to shared pivots for their span, that with help from a pneumatic cylinder, As the angle of the arm sections change, they provide lifting and lowering.
 They can be floor, ceiling or carriage mounted and more often than not, have a 360 main to provide a circular area of coverage.

 Torque arms, sometimes referred to as torque tubes, consist of a telescopic vertical structure integrated with a hoist or other means to provide lift.
 This design allows for true vertical lifting while at the same time preventing unwanted movement associated with cables or chains.
 Torque arms are ideal in applications such as tool balancing or lifting material that requires precise motion along the z-axis.